madisonthompson27/demographic-based-bioimplant-longevity-estimation/README.md

     testing.py == area for running code without adding to main script.

     splash_screen.py == loading screen to allow tkinter time to run smoothly once a user logs in.
-        DBBL_Black == file used as loading screen during development.
+        DBBLE_Black.png == file used as loading screen during development.

 Modeling: contains the files that alter a 3D render of a patient's bone based on their expected bone change by volume, mass, and density.